Easter phases — all complete. The active phase (School Term, 14–27 April) is in the next tab. Tap any day below to review what was covered.

 IRP presentation polished and learned.
 All 6 Psychology approaches introduced.
 Chemistry mechanisms diagnostic done.
 Biology immune system groundwork laid.
 Full practice oral with Dan on Saturday.

-Psychology test on 14 April (first day back) is now #1.
-Chemistry follows on 15 April.
-Biology test 1 on 17 April.
-Russian continues daily.
-11 April is away — no study.
-No evening study on Thursday 9 April.
+Psychology test prep for 14 April (first day back).
+Chemistry test prep for 15 April.
+Biology test 1 prep for 17 April.
+11 April away — no study.

 Read these at the start of every study day.